-This is the school's junior string ensemble.
-Students are invited to join this ensemble once they have demonstrated the ability to play the D major scale on their string instruments and are able to play most of the repertoire in their first tutor books.
+Students are invited to join the Junior String Ensemble once they have demonstrated the ability to play the D major scale on their string instruments and are able to play most of the repertoire in their first tutor books.
 In this ensemble, students learn the basics of how to play as a unified ensemble such as playing in tune and in time with each other.
 The repertoire covered by this ensemble involves playing in unison as well as simple part playing.
 This ensemble will perform at school concerts and events and the Queensland Catholic Music Festival.
-Students in this ensemble have the opportunity to work with the concert master of the Queensland Symphony Orchestra twice a year under the QSO School Partnerships Program.